 Our borrowing arrangements have a number of covenants and restrictions that, among other things, require us to comply with certain financial and other covenants.
-These covenants require us to maintain specified financial ratios and satisfy certain financial condition tests, including leverage and fixed charge coverage ratios.
+These covenants require us to maintain specified financial ratios and satisfy certain financial condition tests.
 They also limit our ability to incur additional debt, make intercompany loans, pay dividends and make other types of distributions, make certain acquisitions, repurchase our stock, create liens, cancel debt owed to us, enter into agreements with affiliates, modify the nature of our business, enter into sale-leaseback transactions, make certain investments, enter into new real estate leases, transfer and sell assets, cancel or terminate any material contracts and merge or consolidate.
-As of February 29, 2016, we were in compliance with all material covenants for the above arrangements.
+As of August 31, 2016, we were in compliance with all material covenants for the above arrangements.